 Uninsured and Underinsured Motorist Coverage

 Not all auto policies include coverage to address a lack of insurance on the part of another driver, but many do.
 This clause protects the driver and any passengers injured in an accident.
 Some policies also provide benefits for property damage as well.
+That’s why drivers should always consider looking into including uninsured or underinsured motorist coverage to their policy.

 When Do These Benefits Apply?